 The Kobalt has a solid integrated light, providing plenty of illumination for your work surface.
 The light stays on for about 10 seconds.

-This drill has a belt clip, but it is a bit on the heavy side, weighing in at close to four pounds.
-It has a high and low gear, with a chuck that has a maximum opening of ½".
+This drill has a belt clip, but it is a bit heavy, weighing in at close to four pounds.
+It has high and low gears, with a chuck with a maximum opening of ½".

 — David Wise and Austin Palmer